APRILIA 1200 Caponord 2013 Urban Touring Enduro

-The APRILIA 1200 Caponord 2013 windscreen is basically a little bit short and the adjustments traditional.
-To change the position, the rider needs to stop and release 2 locks in order to adjust the windscreen.
-It works just fine, but this is an old school method and even when it is not adjusted using electronics, the control mechanism should be operated with left hand only.
-The new BMW R1200GS 2013 has the right adjustment, but on the wrong side probably due to safety reasons.
+The APRILIA 1200 Caponord 2013 -windscreen is basically a little bit short and the adjustments traditional.
+To change the position, the CAPONORD -rider needs to stop and release 2 locks in order to adjust the windscreen.
+It works just fine, but this is an old school method and even when if it`s not adjusted using electronics, the control mechanism should be operated with left hand only.
+The BMW R1200GS has the right adjustment style, but perhaps with less sturdy support mechanism.
 The key APRILIA 1200 Caponord 2013 features are:

 - Seat height 870 mm. or 34.25in